-There aren't any course requirements, but a copy of Ableton Live is required.
+There aren't any course prerequisites, but you'll need a copy of Ableton Live.
 If you don't have a license you can follow along with the free demo.

 This Mainstage course is for students who are ready to take their beats to the next level.
-You'll receive immediate, unlimited access, a downloadable Course Pack, and in-depth personalized weekly feedback from a Course Advisor.
-This Course Advisor will help you stay accountable to your goals and offer guidance along the way.
+You'll receive immediate, unlimited access, a downloadable Course Pack, and in-depth personalized weekly feedback from a Mainstage Mentor.
+This Mentor will help you stay accountable to your goals and offer guidance along the way.

-As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On the start date, the session begins, which means you'll receive your Course Pack and begin the guided experience that includes weekly activities, feedback from Course Advisors, and much more.
+As soon as you purchase a course, you can start exploring the course material immediately.
+On the start date, the session begins, which means you'll receive your Course Pack and begin the guided experience that includes weekly activities, feedback from Mainstage Mentors, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.